 FOSZ Conservation Scholar ProgramThis annual scholar program supports the next generation of conservation-minded professionals by awarding the Robert Klemm, PhD, Conservation Scholar Award.
 The award covers an active college student's expenses related to a field conservation project, and is named in honor of Sunset Zoo's first Director of Conservation and Research, Robert Klemm, PhD.
 The Friends of Sunset Zoo will fund three $2,000 awards in 2020.
-This year's deadline for applications is Monday, March 30, 2020, 5:00 PM CST.
+This year's deadline for applications has been extended to Friday, May 1, 2020, 5:00 PM CST.

 Robert Klemm, PhD, Conservation Scholar Awards may be used for direct costs related to the Scholar’s field work, including research that helps protect species in the wild, or protection of species or ecosystems in situ; awareness-building through informational/educational materials conducted on behalf of a non-governmental organization (NGO) that publicizes conservation; or outcome-oriented education programs that target an audience that directly impacts the species or habitat of concern.
 The complete definition of “field conservation” can be found on the AZA website.

 All required documents much reach Friends of Sunset Zoo – Attn: Scholar Program, 2333 Oak Street, Manhattan, KS 66502, by postal mail or email no later than Friday, May 1, 2020, 5:00 PM CST.
 The application can be found here.

 Awardees will be required to submit a final impact report to the Friends of Sunset Zoo by the same means in which they applied for the grant.
 Impact reports are due at the end of the following school year, which will be May 2021 for this cycle.
 Information provided in the impact report will be posted on Sunset Zoo's Behind the Science website.
 The impact report form can be downloaded here.